precice/precice.github.io/pages/docs/configuration/configuration-action.md

 Pre-implemented actions are:

 * `multiply-by-area` / `divide-by-area`: Modify coupling data by mesh area
-* `scale-by-computed-dt-ratio` / `scale-by-computed-dt-part-ratio` / `scale-by-dt`: Modify coupling data by timestep size
+* `scale-by-computed-dt-ratio` / `scale-by-computed-dt-part-ratio` / `scale-by-dt`: Modify coupling data by time step size
 * `compute-curvature`: Compute curvature values at vertices
 * `summation`: Sum up the data from source participants and write to target participant